Headed to southern Spain and wondering where to stay in Seville? Discover the top three neighborhoods and the best hotels in each!

 Where to stay in Seville if being in the very heart of the city center is your focus

-If being smack dap in the heart of the historic core is your jam, then the Centro neighborhood is for you.
-The best way to explain the Centro neighborhood is to look at a map and find the Seville Cathedral.
-The area around the Cathedral is the city center or Centro neighborhood.
+If being in the heart of the historic core is your jam, then the Centro neighborhood is for you.
+The best way to explain the Centro neighborhood is to look at a map and find Plaza Nueva.
+The area around Plaza Nueva is the city center or Centro neighborhood.

 I will also note that Centro is known by several names.
-If you are using a hotel booking site it might be called the Old City, Historical Center, or city center.
+If you're using a hotel booking site it might be called the Old City, Historical Center, or city center.

 Best hotels in Seville: Centro